View all categories

 Maybe you’ve come to expect urinary leakage while you’re laughing, lifting a heavy bag of groceries, or even having sex.
 Or perhaps you always research the bathroom situation ahead of time when you’re out and about, because you know the urge to go might strike at a moment’s notice or you’ve had previous experience with bladder control issues.

-If these sorts of situations have become par for the course, you’re part of a very large group.
-Urinary incontinence affects up to half of menopausal women, research shows.1 But even though it’s common, it’s not something you should simply accept.
-“Urinary incontinence is not an inevitable result of aging and should not be considered normal, according to the North American Menopause Society (NAMS),” says Bonafide Chief Medical Officer, Dr. Alyssa Dweck.
+If these sorts of situations have become par for the course, you’re part of a very large group of women struggling with bladder control in menopause.
+Urinary incontinence affects up to half of menopausal women, research shows.1 But even though menopause and incontinence is common, it’s not something you should simply accept.
+“Urinary incontinence is not an inevitable result of aging and should not be considered normal, according to The Menopause Society,” says Bonafide Chief Medical Officer, Dr. Alyssa Dweck.

-So, how can you tell if what you’re dealing with is really urinary incontinence – and what can you do to regain bladder control?
+So, how can you tell if what you’re dealing with is really urinary incontinence – and what can you do to regain bladder control in menopause?
 Here’s what you need to know.

 Can Menopause Cause Urinary Incontinence or Bladder Control Issues?